shashikumar04433/DevOps-/Gitlab Installation and setup CICD/gitlab-cicd-setup on ubuntu.md

              sudo useradd --comment 'GitLab Runner' --create-home gitlab-runner --shell /bin/bash
        4. Install And Run As A Service: sudo gitlab-runner install --user=gitlab-runner --working-directory=/home/gitlab-runner
+       5. As we above created a user whose name is “gitlab-runner” should have permission to execute the command in your server. vi /etc/sudoers gitlab-runner ALL=(ALL:ALL) NOPASSWD: ALL